arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-sql.md

 With this script, you can perform database upgrades by providing/adding specific SQL scripts with the right version number.
 Once a new version number is detected it will incrementally execute this.

-While doing so it will create a table "DatabaseVersion".
+While doing so it will create a table "DatabaseVersion" (unless overriden by specifying the `DatabaseVersionTable` parameter).
 If the DatabaseVersion table doesn't exist it will automatically create it.

 This function allows you to trigger a database migration, which will only execute the newly provided SQL scripts, based on the provided version number in each of the scripts.